Quantum circuit compilation with quantum computers: Numerical results

 Being limited by the computational complexity of emulating quantum dynamics on a classical computer, we exploit SA as an alternative strategy~\cite{doi:10.1126/science.220.4598.671}.
-The search for a ground state of the infidelity Hamiltonian is performed with a Markov chain Monte Carlo method (MCMC)~\cite{doi:10.1126/science.220.4598.671} where the updates rules are the equivalence transformations in $\mathcal{E}$.
+The search for a ground state of the infidelity Hamiltonian is performed with a Markov chain Monte Carlo method (MCMC)~\cite{doi:10.1126/science.220.4598.671} where the update rules are the equivalence transformations in $\mathcal{E}$.

-First, we consider the Quantum Fourier Transform (QFT)~\cite{nielsen_chuang} implemented on a quantum computer consisting of a one-dimensional qubit lattice with nearest-neighbor interactions, and a gate set composed of $\Hgate$, $\RZgate(2\pi/2^n)$, $\CZgate$, and $\SWAPgate$ gates.
-We assume that the main sources of errors comes from $\SWAPgate$ gates and crosstalk.
-Figure~\ref{fig:qft} shows that SA based compilation succeeds in reducing the expected infidelity by $65\%$, and compares the infidelity cost function $I(\cirq)$ with the infidelity affecting the execution of uncompiled and compiled circuits on a noisy machine.
-The latter is simulated though the noisy circuit emulator \emph{Quantum matcha TEA}~\cite{qmatchatea}.
+\emph{Quantum Fourier Transform $-$} First, we consider the Quantum Fourier Transform (QFT)~\cite{nielsen_chuang} implemented on a quantum computer consisting of a one-dimensional qubit lattice with nearest-neighbor interactions, and a gate set composed of $\Hgate$, $\RZgate(2\pi/2^n)$, $\CZgate$, and $\SWAPgate$ gates.
+We assume that the main sources of errors come from $\SWAPgate$ gates and crosstalk.
+Figure~\ref{fig:qft} shows that SA-based compilation succeeds in reducing the expected infidelity by $65\%$, and compares the infidelity cost function $I(\cirq)$ with the infidelity affecting the execution of uncompiled and compiled circuits on a noisy machine.
+The latter is simulated through the noisy circuit emulator \emph{Quantum matcha TEA}~\cite{qmatchatea}.
 This comparison validates the correctness of $I(\cirq)$ as an estimate for the expected experimental infidelity, thus confirming that real noisy quantum computations can benefit from the proposed compilation method.